-Dr. Julia Kornegay is a Professor and Director of the Graduate Programs in the Department of Horticultural Science.
-From 2003-2010 she served as the Head of the Department.
+Dr. Julia Kornegay is a Professor in the Department of Horticultural Science.
+From 2010-2018 she served as Director of the Graduate Programs and as the Head of the Department from 2003-2010.

 - HS 590 Public Garden Administration

 - Graduate Student Professional Development Seminar

 Breeding and selection of annual and herbaceous perennials with attractive floral characteristic, good plant architecture, enhanced postharvest vase life, adapted to local growing environments, and non-invasive, primarily for cut flower production in the southeast U.S.